Ask MRN: How does someone sentenced to 60 years with no parole get released after 27 years?

 First, let’s review the case.

-Larry Marvin Betts was sentenced in Adams County Circuit Court to 60 years in the Illinois Department of Corrections for the murder of 18-year-old Amanda Folker of Burlington, Iowa, on May 20, 1997.
+Marvin Lawrence Betts was sentenced in Adams County Circuit Court to 60 years in the Illinois Department of Corrections for the murder of 18-year-old Amanda Folker of Burlington, Iowa, on May 20, 1997.
 Betts had pled guilty seven days earlier, six days before his trial was to begin.
 Adams County State’s Attorney Barney Bier told Kelly Wilson of The Herald-Whig that Betts’ plea stipulated he must serve the full sentence with no chance of parole.

 “A severe sentence is necessary,” Circuit Judge Scott Walden said during the sentencing.